OxWearables/ukb_download_and_prep_template/download_accelerometer_data/README.md

 # Downloading accelerometer data from UK Biobank database

-We want to download raw accelerometer data to the BMRC/Rescomp system.
+We want to download raw accelerometer data to the BMRC (Rescomp) system.
 However it is not possible to run a parallel download of UK Biobank accelerometer data from this system (we could do it one-by-one but that would take forever).
 We therefore use the NDPH NC system to download the UKBB accelerometer data to a temporary location on there.
-Then we rsync the data from NC to the BMRC/Rescomp system.
+Then we rsync the data from NC to the BMRC (Rescomp) system.

 - First, we want to extract the calibration information as this will reduce